vboyev-MSFT/defender-docs/defender-endpoint/navigate-defender-endpoint-antivirus-exclusions.md

 ## Alternatives to creating exclusions and allow indicators

-Creating an exclusion or allow indicator create a protection gap.
+Creating an exclusion or allow indicator creates a protection gap.
 These techniques should only be used after determining the root cause of the issue.
 Until that determination is made, consider these alternatives.

 ### Submitting files for analysis